Lubicon Lake Band: Land agreement

 On October 24, 2018, the Lubicon Lake Band reached a land claim agreement with the province of Alberta.
 Chief Billy Joe Laboucan met with Alberta Premier Rachel Notley and federal Minister of Indigenous Relations Carolyn Bennett for the signing.
 The agreement includes a land allocation of around 246 km2 of Crown land in the area of Little Buffalo, northern Alberta, to the Lubicon Lake Band, and $95 million in financial compensation from the federal government.
 The province of Alberta is providing an additional $18 million, which will go toward the construction of a new post-secondary school for 682 residents who have long struggled with poverty and substandard housing.
 There will also be developments on infrastructure like housing, roads, and utility services.
-This needs updating since the United Conservative Party, under the leadership of Jason Kennedy, won the last provincial election and has consistently tried to undermine Indigenous land protectors.
+This needs updating since the United Conservative Party, under the leadership of Jason Kenney, won the last provincial election and has consistently tried to undermine Indigenous land protectors.